Gus Monckmeier: Racing career

-Monckmeier wasn't scared off—motor racing deaths weren't exactly front page news, and with Knudsen and Californian Joseph K. Nikrent (longtime holder of many Speedway Class B and C records in a Buick), did very well for the rest of the year, dominating September racing at Amarillo and Peoria.
+Monckmeier wasn't scared off—motor racing deaths weren't exactly front-page news, and with Knudsen and Californian Joe Nikrent (longtime holder of many Speedway Class B and C records in a Buick), did very well for the rest of the year, dominating September racing at Amarillo and Peoria.

 Nikrent returned to Los Angeles for the 1912 season, but 1911 came back to haunt Staver.
 In the middle of another successful Around Lake Michigan run on October 21, 1912, the AAA suspended them from all competition through June 1, 1913, for a rule 75 violation: Their 1911 entries, run in the Stock class, had been revealed to be less than stock.
 Monckmeier and Knudsen, hundreds of miles away from Chicago and incommunicado, completed the race anyway, Monckmeier winning the W. E. Stahlmaker cup for touring cars.
 It appears the victory was allowed to stand, as Monckmeier was pictured as winner of the Touring Car Class on the cover of Motor Age.

 When they started racing again in the summer of 1913, it was now the 70 hp Staver 65s that took the limelight.
 Monckmeier set a record in front of 35,000 spectators at the Illinois State Fair in October, 54 seconds on the mile track (eclipsed that same day by the Louis Disbrow's fantastic Simplex Zip), and won the ten-mile club championship race for Chicago: